shrimpwagon/jquery-lazyloadanything/README.md

 Boolean setting which allows the [onLoad](#onload) event to always trigger regardless of the [LLobj](#llobj) objects' [loaded](#llobjloaded) property.
 In other words, it will not just fire once but each time the element comes into view.

-### `hiddenClass`

-Default: `""`

-String setting which allow the plugin to skip loading elements that are hidden from the page.
-For example When fitlering with isotope, `isotope-hidden` elements should not be loaded as they are hidden from the page.

 ### `onLoadingStart`

 Default: `function(e, LLobjs, indexes) { return true }`